aci-ref/facilitation_best_practices/introduction.md

 <h4><i>Facilitation is ...</i></h4>

-While many Facilitators spend their time on a variety of tasks that are essential to providing ACI resources to research communities, the activities of Facilitation are best represented in the below goals.
 Versus other ACI-related roles, a key component of Facilitation is to assist researchers in leveraging ACI resources for themselves, rather than performing research tasks on ACI systems for or as a contributor to a specific research project.
+Thus, while many Facilitators spend their time on a variety of tasks that are essential to providing ACI resources for research, the activities of Facilitation are best represented in the below goals.

 <ul>
 <li>Promoting awareness of ACI resources and their usefulness</li>